-- Preheat oven to 400 degrees.
-Line cookie sheet with parchment paper or Silpat mat.
+- Preheat oven to 400 degrees F. Line cookie sheet (with sides) with parchment paper or Silpat mat.

 - Combine sugar and butter in a medium sauce pan and bring to a boil.
 Let boil for 3 minutes.
 Pour immediately over saltines making sure all the crackers are completely covered.

 - Bake at 400 degrees F for 5 to 6 minutes.
-While it's baking, melt peanut butter in microwave.
+While it's baking, melt peanut butter in a microwav safe dish.

-- Remove from oven and immediately top with melted peanut butter and then sprinkle chocolate morsels over the top.
+- Remove from the oven and immediately top with spoonfuls of melted peanut butter, and spread it around.
+Then sprinkle chocolate morsels over the top.
 Let sit for 5 minutes.
-Spread melted chocolate and finish it off with M&Ms and/or candy sprinkles.
+Spread the melted chocolate and top it with M&Ms and/or candy sprinkles.
 Refrigerate toffee for at least an hour.
 Once set, break into pieces.
 Enjoy!

-- Peanut Butter Saltine Toffee best kept in the refrigerator or freezer until ready to eat.
+- Peanut Butter Saltine Toffee is best kept in the refrigerator or freezer until ready to eat.

-- This stuff is so sticky, use parchment paper or your Silpat to assemble.
-(My Silpat mat is my go to baking and treat making kitchen item!!
+- This stuff is so sticky; use parchment paper or your Silpat to assemble it.
+(My Silpat mat is my go-to baking and treat-making kitchen item!!
 You need one of these so your recipes and cookies turn out amazing!)
-Just don’t use wax paper, you’ll have a sticky mess on your hands 🙂
+Just don’t use wax paper.
+You’ll have a sticky mess on your hands 🙂

 - Do NOT use a pan with no sides.
 The hot toffee will get everywhere in your oven!